Noahbrauer/Competition-Part-1/README.md

 # Linear-Regression-ML
 Linear Regression Project - Machine Learning Fall 2019

-Implement linear regression using gradient descent and the normal equations.
+Train a classifier for the problem using the provided training data.